Grazier focus on animal health to improve productivity

-“Information shared at the workshops were aimed to keep beef producers at the forefront of best practice, and learn how to hone their husbandry practices in line with national codes of practices to deliver good outcomes in terms of animal welfare and health, biosecurity and sustainable farms businesses.
+“Information shared at the workshops aimed to keep beef producers at the forefront of best practice, and help them learn how to hone their husbandry practices in line with national codes of practices to deliver good outcomes in terms of animal welfare and health, biosecurity and sustainable farm businesses.

 “The workshops also provided opportunities for peer to peer learning so that producers could share their knowledge and experiences.”